 These measures aren’t always observed as strictly as they should be, leading to a decline in safety standards.
-If you are looking to improve health and safety in your organisation, here are some of the strategies you should consider.
+If you are looking to improve health and safety in your organisation, here are three strategies you should consider:

 One of the most significant ways to improve health and safety in the workplace is by influencing long-term change in the behaviour of employees.
 This approach relies on enforcing good habits while removing any of the current bad habits exhibited by workers.

 Our Health and Safety induction course can help cover the basics of managing hazards in the workplace to prevent accidents.